Medium of exchange: Transactions over time

-Mutual impedance with store-of-value function
+Conflict with store-of-value function

 An ideal medium of exchange is spread throughout the marketplace to allow individuals with exchange potential to buy and sell.
 When money serves the function of a store of value, as fiat money does, there are conflicting drivers of monetary policy.
 This is because a store of value can become more valuable if it is scarce in the marketplace.
 When the medium of exchange is scarce, traders will pay to rent it (interest), which acts as an impedance to trade.
 In stable or deflationary environments, interest is a net transfer of wealth from debtor to creditor.
 Under inflationary environments, interest is a net transfer of wealth from creditor to the debtor.

 Silvio Gesell believed that the function of money as a store of value is fundamentally incompatible with its function as a medium of exchange for maximum economic efficiency.
 He viewed medium of exchange to be the only legitimate function of money.
 Gesell proposed demurrage currency as a form of money that would function solely as a medium of exchange, without the impedance of being a store of value.

 "Only money that goes out of date like a newspaper, rots like potatoes, rusts like iron, evaporates like ether, is capable of standing the test as an instrument for the exchange of potatoes, newspapers, iron and ether.
 For such money is not preferred to goods either by the purchaser or the seller.
 We then part with our goods for money only because we need the money as a means of exchange, not because we expect an advantage from possession of the money.
 So we must make money worse as a commodity if we wish to make it better as a medium of exchange."